It's the fight of the night: Canva vs Photoshop

 Everything within Canva is drag and drop, and text can be edited much like boxes in every other graphic design tool.

-The learning curve can be steep for professional graphic design programs like Photoshop, Illustrator or InDesign.
+The learning curve can be steep for professional graphic design programs like Photoshop, Illustrator, or InDesign.

 Using design tools like these can often feel like using a sledgehammer to swat a fly.

 However, professional graphic designers and trained Joe Averages can easily navigate their way around Photoshop.
-Like everything, once you've learned the basics and practice regularly, you'll become more efficient and will get more stuff done.
+Like everything, once you've learned the basics and practise regularly, you'll become more efficient and will get more stuff done.